apache/druid/integration-tests-ex/docs/conversion.md

 * Loads the cluster configuration from the `docker.yaml` file, and resolves any includes.
 * Builds up the set of Guice modules needed for the test.
-* Create the Guice injector.
+* Creates the Guice injector.
 * Uses the injector to inject dependencies into your test class.
 * Starts the Druid lifecycle.
 * Waits for each Druid service defined in `docker.yaml` to become